ibm-cloud-docs/connected-trade-platform/white-paper.md

 ## Proposed Solution: IBM Connected Trade Platform
 {: #proposed-solution-ctp}

-Digitization—along with standardization and collaboration within the industry—can help create a variety of benefits.
+Digitization, along with standardization and collaboration within the industry can help create a variety of benefits.
 For example, banks gain real-time visibility into their respective supply chains, eliminate paper-based processes and associated manual labor, improve speed to working capital optimization, enhance cash-flow forecasting accuracy, safeguard transactions against cybersecurity risk, enable greater supply chain resiliency and unlock wider procure-to-pay benefits.

 At IBM, we recognize that this transformation will require adopting a platform strategy that lifts the supporting ecosystem, and we aim to deliver this using next-generation ‘as a Service’ business models.